Functional model

 https://ingenieur-glaser.de/Kontakt/ – Contact

-Operating principle - More safety through two-channel measurement system
+Operating principle - More safety through dual-channel measuring system

-For safe distance measurement, two sensor pairs, each consisting of two opposite radar sensors, form a self-monitoring measurement system.
-When the two lower sensors move in parallel, they deliver matching and thus valid distance values.
-If the difference between the measured values is too large, an alarm is automatically triggered and the system is immediately brought to a safe state.
+For safe distance measurement, two sensor pairs, each composed of two opposing radar sensors, form a self-monitoring measurement system.
+When the two lower sensors move in parallel they deliver matching and thus valid distance values.
+If the difference between the measured values becomes too large, an alarm is triggered automatically and the system is immediately brought to a safe state.

 Application area - Portal crane for loading container ships

-The LPR®-1DHP-291 sensors from SYMEO are used in demanding industrial environments where high robustness and reliability are critical, for example in dust, dirt and extreme weather conditions.
+The LPR®-1DHP-291 sensors from SYMEO are used in demanding industrial environments where high robustness and reliability are crucial, for example with dust, dirt and extreme weather conditions.

-Visualization - LED tubes make measurement data visible
+Visualization - LED tubes make measured data visible

-Two bright LED tubes visualize the measured distance, the tolerance range and make every state change of the functional model immediately visible.
+Two bright LED tubes visualize the measured distance, the tolerance range and make every change of state of the functional model immediately visible.

 Sensor position

-The rings of the upper radar sensors, on the other hand, remain fixed in their position, as do the sensors themselves.
+The rings of the upper radar sensors, however, remain fixed in their position, as do the sensors themselves.

 Radar pulse

-The blue rings with glowing trails represent the radar pulses that travel at 300,000 km/s, which are shown here greatly slowed down.
+The blue rings with glowing tails represent the radar pulses traveling at 300,000 km/s, shown here greatly slowed down.

-The signals start at the lower sensor, are reflected at the upper one and return synchronously at equal distances, or with a time delay at different distances.
+The signals start at the lower sensor, are reflected at the upper one, and return synchronously at equal distance or with a time offset at different distances.

 This illustrates the principle of time-of-flight measurement.